Practice of Rewriting Watermarks in Flink

 |

-This example creates a custom Watermark strategy that dynamically adjusts Watermarks based on the timestamp of events.
+In this example, a custom Watermark strategy is created that dynamically adjusts the Watermark based on the event’s timestamp.
 This way, we can better handle late data without losing too much information due to overly strict Watermark strategies.

-If this string has been parsed into a Java time object, such as java.util.Date or java.time.Instant, it can be passed directly as a parameter in the assignTimestampsAndWatermarks function.
+If this string has been parsed into a Java time object, such as java.util.Date or java.time.Instant, it can be directly used as a parameter in the assignTimestampsAndWatermarks function.
 For example:

 |